jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 }
 ```

-<a id="enabling-dtls-for-udp-traffic-between-the-client-and-the-socks-server"></a>
+<a id="enabling-dtls-layered-udp-traffic-between-the-client-and-the-socks-server"></a>
-## Enabling DTLS for UDP Traffic Between the Client and the SOCKS Server
+## Enabling DTLS-layered UDP Traffic Between the Client and the SOCKS Server

-You can enable DTLS for UDP traffic between the client and the SOCKS server
+You can enable DTLS-layered UDP traffic between the client and the SOCKS
-under the following condition:
+server under the following condition:

 -   The SOCKS server accepts DTLS connections.

-By default, DTLS for UDP traffic between the client and the SOCKS server is
+By default, DTLS-layered UDP traffic between the client and the SOCKS server
-disabled.
-To enable DTLS for UDP traffic between the client and the SOCKS
+is disabled.
+To enable DTLS-layered UDP traffic between the client and the
-server, you will need to have the property `socksClient.dtls.enabled` set
+SOCKS server, you will need to have the property `socksClient.dtls.enabled`
-to `true`.
+set to `true`.
 In addition, you will need to have the property
 `socksClient.dtls.trustStoreFile` to specify the SOCKS server's key store
-file used as a trust store (this file would need to be created by Java's keytool
+file used as a trust store (this file would need to be created by Java's
-utility).
+keytool utility).
 Also, you will need to have the property
-`socksClient.dtls.trustStorePassword` to specify the password for the
+`socksClient.dtls.trustStorePassword` to specify the password for the SOCKS
-SOCKS server's trust store file.
+server's trust store file.

 API example: